microsoft/OpticSim.jl/docs/src/ref.md

 # Complete Reference

-This page contains what should be a complete list of all docstrings in the Opticks module, and its submodule.
+This page contains what should be a complete list of all docstrings in the OpticSim module, and its submodule.

 ## Index